Chih-Yu Chang

 My current and recent work focuses on methods for learning and decision making from limited or distributed data, including:

-• federated and collaborative statistical learning;
+• collaborative learning;

 Read more about my research.